 For a system with a processor, the applicant shall provide the typical load on the processor and the processor operation time as specified in Sections 8.4 and 8.5 respectively.

-EVALUATION OF THE APPLICATION
+Evaluation of the Application

 The application for certification of all systems and components shall be subjected to an evaluation by the Executive Officer

 The evaluation of the application shall include, but is not limited to, subsections 12.1 through 12.7.